 The Indian government initiated structural reforms in agriculture, labour laws and medium-small enterprise segments.
-The labour reforms were intended to
+The labour reforms were intended to empower MSMEs increase employment, enhance labour productivity and wages.

 India extended the Partial Credit Guarantee Scheme by relaxing the criteria and allowing state-owned lenders more time to purchase liabilities of shadow banks.
 Under the ₹45,000-Crore partial credit guarantee scheme, announced as a part of the Atmanirbhar Bharat package, three additional months were given to banks to purchase the portfolio of non-banking financial companies.